bilal684/mslearn-persist-data-ef-core/README.md

 # Playing with migrations

-Adding a migration: dotnet ef migrations add <name> --context <Name of context>
+Adding a migration: dotnet ef migrations add <name> --context **Name of context**

-Updating the database: dotnet ef database update --context <Name of context>
+Updating the database: dotnet ef database update --context **Name of context**

-Rollback of a migration: dotnet ef database update <name of previous migration>
+Rollback of a migration: dotnet ef database update **Name of previous migration**

 # Contributing